 - Run triennially

 - The winner receives £5000, a medal and a certificate, to be presented at an Awards ceremony in November

 - Prize winners are chosen by the RSC Awards Sub-Committee

-This prize was instituted to commemorate Dr George Dixon Longstaff (1799-1892), an founding fellow and benefactor of the RSC.
+First awarded in 1881 this prize commemorates Dr George Dixon Longstaff (1799-1892), a founding fellow and benefactor of the Royal Society of Chemistry.

 Born in Durham in 1799, Longstaff's introduction to science came from his father, a popular scientific lecturer.
 Although there were few scientific books to learn from Longstaff assisted his father and gained sufficient knowledge to deliver his own lectures covering a range of subjects.
 This early influence had a positive impact on him as he went on to set up a factory to distil coal-tar in 1822, became an assistant to Professor of Chemistry at Edinburgh University, and graduated as a doctor of medicine from the same institution in 1828.